 Parables – everyday stories that invite us to confront our worldview, sense of self and God, without providing easy answers.
-Join Duane Yoder, Pastor at Lindale Mennonite Church, as he teaches the Parable of Workers in the Vineyard, from Matthew 20.
+Join John Murray, Pastor of Hesston Mennonite Church, as he teaches on the parable of the mustard seed.
 Parables is the campus ministry theme for the year.
 John Murray is participating in the Visiting… Read more »

 Hear students, faculty and staff share personal life and faith reflections on Becoming. . ., the Spiritual Life Week theme, followed by a song performed by Giulio Garner.
 Storytellers: Gloria Rhodes, Eldon Kurtz, and Erin Hershey (inspired by Ephesians 3:14-21)